 DenseLight designs, manufactures, and delivers photonic optical light source products and solutions to the communications, medical, instrumentations, industrial, defense, and security industries.
 DenseLight processes compound semiconductor-based optoelectronic devices and photonic integrated circuits through its in-house wafer fabrication and assembly & test facilities.
+Subject to completion of negotiations and shareholder approvals DenseLight Semiconductors Pte.
+Ltd. is intended to be sold later in the year and so is reported elsewhere in this report as "Discontinued Operations".

-The Company operates geographically in the United States, Canada and Singapore.
+POET Technologies (the "Company") operates geographically in the United States, Canada and Singapore.
 Geographical information is as follows: